NanoGraf31415926535/minecraft_over_the_weekend/README.md

 # Minecraft, but I made it in 3 days

 \*This started as a 48-hour challenge but has since been improved.
-Developed by Artem.
+Developed by Artem and other contributors listed at the right corner
 ![image](https://github.com/user-attachments/assets/7d808885-1f31-4040-b1cd-cca231d18aba)

 #### Features: